Prepare organizational data

 Structure the organizational data

 After you’ve identified what data to provide, you need to export it into the correct format to upload to Workplace Analytics.
-To start with, the data must be in a UTF-8 encoded .csv file and contain at least the set of required attributes for the population.
+To start with, the data must be in a UTF-8 encoded .csv file and contain at least the set of required attributes for the population, which can be in any order in the file.
 For more information about saving a file in UTF-8 format, see Solution.

 The file name must contain only alphanumeric characters (letters and numbers), with no spaces or special characters.
 For example, FileName2.csv.